williamrogerschi/u4_python_challenges/README.md

-# SEIR 123 Python Challenges II
+# SEIR 0508 Python Challenges II

 Before we get into Django and Database Management tomorrow, lets continue practicing with this wonderful language known as Python

 Perform all tasks by running the Main.py file in your terminal

+Find a cool picture of a snake and post it in here for bonus points